 - go to publisher's site

-Negative effect of gardening damselfish Stegastes planifrons (Embargo until 01 June 2020)
+Negative effect of gardening damselfish Stegastes planifrons (Embargo up to and including 01 June 2020)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.